national certified school social workertm

 Dr. Jacqueline (Jackie) Brown-Pinkney

-Dr. Brown-Pinkney is a School Social Worker and McKinney-Vento Liaison for Effingham County School District, where she has been employed for 30 years.
+Dr. Brown-Pinkney is the Assistant Coordinator of Social Emotional Learning and Lead School Social Worker for Effingham County School District, where she has been employed for 30 years.
 She completed her undergraduate degree in Sociology with an emphasis in Social Work at Georgia Southern University (GSU) and a Master of Social Work at Savannah State University (SSU).
 In addition, she earned a Master, Education Specialist, and Doctoral degree in Education Administration from GSU.

 She is a certified School Social Worker (SSW), Licensed Clinical Social Worker (LCSW), and Adjunct Professor in the Department of Social Work at Savannah State University.